scampion/academic-kickstart/content/portfolio/opengeocode/index.md

     Rte du trepot saint-valery / somme

-## NGrams, TF-IDF and Approximate Nearest Neighbor
+## NGrams, TF-IDF, MiniBatchKMeans and Approximate Nearest Neighbor

 In our case we will use trigrams of characters to solve misspelling address and more generally robustifying the search index.